-- Make the sauce: Combine all the sauce ingredients in a large pot, the pot needs to be big enough to toss all the prawns in once they are cooked.
+Combine all the sauce ingredients in a large pot or deep saucepan, the pot needs to be big enough to toss all the prawns in once they are cooked.
 Cook for a minute or two until fragrant then pour in the cream.
 Bring to a simmer then remove from the heat.
 You want the sauce to be a little too lemony and very well seasoned.
 Once the prawns are added, the sauce will mellow a lot in flavor.

 Steamed basmati or jasmine rice is my number one choice.
 As you eat, the rice soaks up that spicy, garlicky sauce.
-Crusty bread is also a great option to mop up the buttery sauce.
+Crusty bread is also a great option to mop up the buttery sauce as is grits/polenta.
 A simple side salad is a nice addition to add some freshness.
+If you prefer serving a vegetable side dish, I would suggest steamed corn on the cob.

 How to eat prawns